 Australia is no stranger to space; the nation’s involvement can be dated back as far as the 1940’s when the Woomera Rocket Range was established in South Australia.
 This site eventually became a landmark in the west as the world’s second largest launch and tracking facility.
 Paul Scully-Power, the first Australian to enter space as an Oceanographer in 1985, and Andy Thomas the first Professional Australian Astronaut acting as payload commander in 1996 are a few famous names in Australia’s space adventures.
 Fast forwarding to recent times, in 2017, South Australia hosted the International Astronautical Congress, where the Australian Space Agency was announced.
-Exciting times are certainly abound for Australians, and the AYAA hopes to strengthen this by fostering a greater interest in aerospace with a national rocketry competition.
+Exciting times are certainly abounding for Australians, and the AYAA hopes to strengthen this by fostering a greater interest in aerospace with a national rocketry competition.
 Additionally, this competition aims to increase the interest in STEM careers for Australian university students and provide them with a practical outlet to extend themselves beyond the lecture halls to design and build rockets themselves.
 The students that compete will develop their skills in a team environment, solving real-world problems under the same pressures they would experience in their future careers.
-This will be the inaugural AURC and the AYAA hope to continue this as an annual competition.
 Find out more here.